xumr0x/service-api-example/docs/sinatra.md

 exit
 ```

-Now you have your code on the server!
+Now your code is on the server!

 The next step is to make sure the server is serving your code instead of the Example app.